-The Housing Development Loan Fund program is combined contractually with the Land Assembly Operations program.
-In April, OCD-DRU met with representatives of Local Initiatives Support Corporation (LISC) and Enterprise Community Partners Inc. to discuss program implementation details including environmental reviews, acceptance and review of applications and billing/reimbursement/draw-down procedures.
+This program is combined contractually with the Housing Land Assembly Operations (HLAS) program.
+In April, OCD-DRU met with representatives of LISC and Enterprise Community Partners Inc. to discuss program implementation details including environmental reviews, acceptance, and review of applications and billing/reimbursement/draw-down procedures.
 In June, three training sessions were held (New Orleans, Baton Rouge, Lake Charles) to provide information to developers on the availability of the fund and the process to apply for funds.
-Applications can now be accepted.
-2nd Quarter 2007: # of loans closed - 0.
+Applications are currently being accepted.
+Three HDEV applications were received for funding to enable property acquisition and other pre-development costs directly associated with the land purchase and essential to securing construction financing.
+One HLAS loan closed, and the other loans are expected to close next quarter.
+Both for profit and non-profit entities have applied for the funds, and the loan that closed in September of 2007 was with a non-profit developer.
+The number of total applications received was lower than anticipated due a several potential factors including the timing of tax credit awards not coinciding with the availability of the loan fund resources and requests for loans being less than the minimum dollar amount established for the program.
+Enterprise and LISC have identified these factors and are working to refine the program and increase the number of applicants.
+Reporting and monitoring processes and criteria were refined to ensure thorough tracking of program goals.

+This Report Period Cumulative Actual Total / Expected

+Total Total

-This Report Period Cumulative Actual Total / Expected Total Total of Properties 0 0/40 This Report Period Cumulative Actual Total / Expected
+of Properties 0 0/40

+This Report Period Cumulative Actual Total / Expected

-Total 0/0
+Total Total

+of Housing Units 0 0/0